Sherwood (2022 TV series)

-Sherwood is a British television crime drama serial, created and written by James Graham.
+Sherwood is a British television crime drama series created and written by James Graham.
 It stars David Morrissey and is inspired by real life murders in Nottinghamshire, England in 2004.
-The six episode first series began airing on BBC One on 13 June 2022.
-It has been renewed for a second series.
+The first episode of the six-episode series aired on BBC One on 13 June 2022.
+It was renewed for a second series, which premiered on 25 August 2024.
+In September 2024, a third series was announced.

 Plot

-Set in a Nottinghamshire mining village, two shocking killings shatter an already fractured community with a dark past.
-Divisions from the miners' strike (1984–85) have persisted.
-The story is loosely based on the murder of trade unionist Keith Frogson in 2004, and begins with the murder of a former union activist, Gary Jackson (Alun Armstrong).
+Set in a Nottinghamshire mining village, two shocking killings shatter an already fractured community with a dark past arising from divisions created by the 1984–85 miners' strike which have persisted.
+The story is loosely based on the actual murders of trade unionist Keith Frogson and hairdresser Chanel Taylor in July 2004.
+The fictional story begins with the murder of a former union activist, Gary Jackson (Alun Armstrong).
 Jackson's interest in former police covert activities within the community leads the police to suspect a connection with the miners' strike.

+The series has attracted broadly positive reaction for its recognition and portrayal of the tensions in the community rooted in the period of the miners' strike.